EN

 These cases frequently involve delicate matters such as child custody, child support, and property division.
 Each of these issues can profoundly impact your life and the lives of your loved ones.
 One mistake now could affect you for years or even decades to come.

-The seasoned attorneys at Sullivant Slack Law Firm know what is at stake.
+The seasoned attorneys at Sullivant Law Firm know what is at stake.
 We will help you understand your options, formulate a strategic approach to meeting your goals, review and apply relevant statutes and case law, and represent you in court as necessary.

 Common Areas of Family Law